sseanik/python-cheatsheet-1531/README.md

     print("Weather is very weathery today")
 ```

-### Conditional Expressions/Ternary Operators
+### Conditional Expressions

-Ternary Operators allow us to combine a singular if and else statement into one line.
+Conditional Expressions (sometimes known as Ternary Operators) allow us to combine a singular if and else statement into one line.

 ```python
 lost_headphones = True